Our Hospital Support Modules can help descongest Spanish hospitals

 Gaptek’s construction system is based on the modularity and prefabrication of the elements prior to the construction of the building, which allows an exhaustive and optimised control of times and costs, as well as the quality of each piece, as it is pre-designed and produced in the factory.

-Once in place, the use of only mechanical joints, without welding, allows the simplification of the construction, reducing the time of the assembly process and allowing for the complete disassembly and relocation of the structure if necessary.
+Once in place, the use of only mechanical joints, without welding, allows a simple construction, reducing the time of the assembly process and allowing for the complete disassembly and relocation of the structure if necessary.

 I Understand it’s a construction method based on the assembly of pieces

-Yes, indeed, we use a highly qualified construction system, which meets the most demanding standards of safety and efficiency, especially considering that we are talking about a construction oriented in this case to the health field.
+Yes, indeed, we use a highly qualified construction system, which meets the most demanding standards of safety and efficiency, especially considering that we are talking about a construction oriented to the health sector in this case.

 Are they suitable for any kind of field?
 Where can these modular buildings be erected?